Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 anywhere in your application, you want to minimize stack/heap footprint and, importantly, you never want to change it.

 Rust allows you to mutate `static`s, but making the static mutable also makes it `unsafe`.
-Being able to access the static from anywhere means that its visible to all threads.
+Being able to access the static from anywhere means that it's visible to all threads.
 Mutating the static across threads would cause the exact problems we talked about in the [Threads](./threads.md#sharing-state) chapter.

 ```rust